-Some time ago, I read Virginia Woolf’s Three Guineas.
+Some time ago, I read Virginia Woolf’s Three Guineas, a book length feminist essay.
 I remember that upon finishing the book I felt compelled to: (1) thank the Almighty for allowing me to be born after the mid-century mark; (2) join an organization for women that supported the advancement of women in professions and equal pay for equal work; and (3) support those running for political office who profess an aversion for war.

 Western countries have made a lot of progress since 1938, the year the book was originally published.
 No longer do women have to rely on charm to procure money from their fathers, brothers, and/or husbands.
 No longer is marriage the only “profession” open to women.
 No longer are women denied the opportunity to acquire an education.
 No longer are the opinions of women considered to be without value.
 We’ve come a long way!
 Bold, courageous, and visionary women were tireless in their efforts to secure human and constitutional rights, one-by-one, for us.